platformio/platformio-docs/en/stable/_sources/core/userguide/cmd_test.rst.txt

     --upload-port

 A port that is intended for firmware uploading.
-To list available ports please use :ref:`cmd_device_list` command.
+To list available ports please use the :ref:`cmd_device_list` command.

-If upload port is not specified, PlatformIO will try to detect it automatically.
+If the upload port is not specified, PlatformIO will try to detect it automatically.

 .. option::
     --test-port

-A Serial/UART port that PlatformIO uses as communication interface between PlatformIO Unit Test Engine and target device.
+A Serial/UART port that PlatformIO uses as a communication interface between PlatformIO Unit Test Engine and target device.
 To list available ports please use :ref:`cmd_device_list` command.